Noloxs/hell_snake/README.md

 ## Usage

-1. Start by acknowledging that this might not work for you and/or trigger anti cheat, which will be your on responsibility!
+1. Start by acknowledging that this might not work for you and/or trigger anti cheat, which will be your own responsibility!
 2. Ensure that you have Hell Snake installed.
 See: [Installation](https://github.com/Noloxs/hell_snake/wiki/Installation)
 3. Launch the Hell Snake program by running `make run` or `./hell_snake.py` if using venv.
 4. Configure Hell Snake to your preferences.
 See: [Configuration](https://github.com/Noloxs/hell_snake/wiki/Configuration)